upbound/up/CONTRIBUTING.md

 1. **promote**: Run the `Promote` action on the release version to promote to desired channel(s) (e.g. `alpha` or `stable`).
 1. **update homebrew**: Run [`Bump Formula`](https://github.com/upbound/homebrew-tap/actions/workflows/bump-formula.yaml) action to open a PR in Homebrew for the new version.
-Self-approve and merge.
+Get approval and merge.
 1. **release notes**:
    - Open the new release tag in https://github.com/upbound/up/tags and click "Create release from tag".